 To her surprise and embarrassment he circled , eyeballing her form as if he had ordered her out of a catalog.
 "Hmm...yes...
 Even more enchanting then I'd anticipated," he murmured gently, nodding and keeping one hand on his chin.
 She felt her ears burn when he stopped in front of her, gaze lingering in a very familiar manner.
 She cleared her throat.
 He shook his head as if snapping out of a trance and approached her, taking her hand in his gently.
 His thumb brushed across the top of it.
 Pale blue eyes met hers and he smiled.
 "Such beautiful dainty hands too...
 Tell me, are you sure you aren't an angel?
 I thought only they had such perfect porcelain skin, " he breathed, touching his lips to it.

 The burn flushed over her and she pulled her hand away as daintily as she could, using it to cover her mouth while she giggled as girlishly as her nerves allowed.
 Geez that look.
 "You are too flattering, Prince Vahn," she said smiling charmingly, "Now, shall we go inside to discuss the treaty?
 I should hate to take up too much of your time."

 Prince Vahn flashed a sparkling grin Nina felt was too much for the occasion.
-"Oh, you want to get right down to business, I see!" he cried placing a hand on her shoulder and leading her through lines of handmaidens and royal guards and up the stairway to the castle's entrance.
+"Oh, you want to get right down to business, I see!" he cried leading her by the shoulder through lines of handmaidens and royal guards and up the stairway to the castle's entrance.
 "Right this way, the council is waiting."

 Nina looked back at Ethan who was talking with Nichol again about the soldier probably.
 The anxious grumbling in her stomach lessened.
 At least Ethan would make sure this guy didn't get too close; she hoped.